opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     };

-The class implements algorithm described in [Yang2010]_. ``StereoConstantSpaceBP`` supports both local minimum and global minimum data cost initialization algortihms.
+The class implements algorithm described in [Yang2010]_. ``StereoConstantSpaceBP`` supports both local minimum and global minimum data cost initialization algorithms.
 For more details, see the paper mentioned above.
 By default, a local algorithm is used.
 To enable a global algorithm, set ``use_local_init_data_cost`` to ``false`` .